-Please read these notes carefully.
+Please read these notes carefully as they provide helpful information about our talking part in our festival and enjoying your stay in our area.
 Our main aim is your enjoyment.
 We also hope that whether you are a visitor or a local, you will learn something of this beautiful area of Scotland.
 These guidelines are published to ensure your safety and enjoyment and we ask that you respect them at all times.

 Clothing and footwear

 On the hill walks you must wear proper walking boots and clothing and carry your own waterproofs and sufficient food for the duration of the walk.
 On other walks you are advised to wear walking boots and be prepared for all kinds of weather.